All Episodes

 Regardless, on this program, not everybody's as gung-ho as I am that wants to line up and get the vaccine like Linda.

-Now I want you to explain this though rationally, not crazy, Linda.
+All right, now I want you to explain this, though, rationally, not crazy, Linda.

 Now, first of all, why would we start a conversation?